Body and Soul (1930 song): Background

 "Body and Soul" was written in New York City for the British actress and singer Gertrude Lawrence, who introduced it to London audiences.
 Published in England, it was first performed in the United States by Libby Holman in the 1930 Broadway revue Three's a Crowd.
 In Britain the orchestras of Jack Hylton and Ambrose recorded the ballad first in the same week in February 1930.
-In the United States, the tune grew quickly in popularity, and by the end of 1930 at least 11 American bands had recorded it.
+In the United States, the piece grew quickly in popularity, and by the end of 1930 at least 11 American bands had recorded it.
 Louis Armstrong was the first jazz musician to record "Body and Soul", in October 1930, but it was Paul Whiteman and Jack Fulton who popularized it in United States.

 "Body and Soul" is one of the most recorded jazz standards, and multiple lyrics have been written for it.

 Musical characteristics

 "Body and Soul" is usually performed in the key of D-flat major.
 There is a verse that precedes the chorus, that is rarely performed, although recordings by both Libby Holman and Billie Holiday include it.
 The main part of the tune consists of a repeated eight-bar melody, followed by an eight-bar bridge and a final eight-bar return to the melody.
 The 32-bar AABA form is typical of popular songs of the time.
-The "A" section uses conventional chord progressions including ii–V–I turnarounds in the home key of D flat, however the bridge is highly unusual in its tonal center shifts.
+The "A" section uses conventional chord progressions including ii–V–I turnarounds in the home key of D flat, however the bridge is highly unusual in its tonal center shifts: it is in D major.
 It has been described as "a bridge like no other".
 "Body and Soul" is considered a challenging piece to solo over; however, the unusual nature of the chords provides a "large degree of improvisational freedom".